exasol/bucketfs-python/doc/design/bucketpath.rst

             Args:
-                recursive: if true the entrie directory and it's entire contents (files and subdirs) will be delted.
+                recursive: if true the entrie directory and it's entire contents (files and subdirs) will be deleted.
 If false and the directory is not empty an error will be thrown.

             Raises:
                 FileNotFoundError: If the file does not exist.